Calling While On Roaming

 I’ve recently had an interesting (and looooooooooong) conversation with my sister on phone calls, vs calls via an app, while roaming.

-Well… I think it is a great idea for an post.
+Well… I think it is a great idea for a post.

 First things first.